iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 4 reviews"/>
 </p>

+> Its a good way to b notifield about the virus<br> :date: __2020-11-14 23:32:03__

+> Information is powerful for health and wellbeing.<br> :date: __2020-11-14 22:56:37__

+> Remove stats tab.
+Why isn't this for any infectious disease.<br> :date: __2020-11-14 00:37:30__

+> In the stats tab if you scroll to the map you get stuck unable to scroll outside of the map.
+Only solution seems to be to reopen the app.
+Might try making the map a touch smaller or making it a separate pop out window or something.<br> :date: __2020-11-13 21:25:25__

+> This app is great, but it would be even better if we could submit a result that tested negative so that health officials can track this as well.<br> :date: __2020-11-13 19:36:09__

+> Hopefully enough people use it to make it work!<br> :date: __2020-11-13 17:03:29__

+> I wish the information was more well organized and the map was more informative.
+It would be great if the map showed the amount of cases by city instead of county, more recent info, and the map on a different section of the app because I thought for a minute that there was no map, there is its just not super informative.
+I'd also like to see a leaderboard of what city's have the most cases and have testing areas on the map.
+Otherwise it's a good start in the right direction for michigan :)<br> :date: __2020-11-12 14:36:48__

+> I'm giving it a try because any knowledge is better than none.
+It won't change my behavior.
+I'll still be masking and mostly staying home.<br> :date: __2020-11-10 00:18:04__

 > I like the app and was surprised to see it had helpful features other than the contact tracing.
 Even though that is what it is intended for.
 It doesn't appear to use much battery, even though it hopefully is working all the time.
 Otherwise it would be pointless.
 My only problem is the stats displayed don't match the most recent data on the website.
 That seems simple enough for the developers to get working right.<br> :date: __2020-10-17 17:47:48__